Building a new vector based storage model

 }

 The results were quite surprising.
-Non-temp SIMD instructions showed the most stable results with similar performance to memset.
+Non-temporal SIMD instructions showed the most stable results with similar performance to memset.

 Unfortunately, benchmark results with other functions were less conclusive.
 Some perform better with hand-written SIMD and some just as fast with GCC's SSE4 generated code even when it is ran on AVX512 systems.